Last updated: Jul-11-2023

 Amazon Rekognition is a service that makes it easy to add image analysis to your applications.
 Cloudinary provides an add-on for Amazon Rekognition's image moderation service based on Deep Learning algorithms, fully integrated into Cloudinary's image management and transformation pipeline.

-With Amazon Rekognition's AI Moderation add-on, you can extend Cloudinary's powerful cloud-based image media library and delivery capabilities with automatic artificial intelligence based moderation of your photos.
+With Amazon Rekognition's AI Moderation add-on, you can extend Cloudinary's powerful cloud-based image transformation and delivery capabilities with automatic artificial intelligence based moderation of your photos.
 Protect your users from explicit and suggestive adult content in your user uploaded images, making sure that no offensive photos are displayed to your web and mobile viewers.

 Before you can use the Amazon Rekognition AI Moderation add-on: